-With written parental permission, seniors may replace one semester course with a Senior Study Privilege.
-Senior Study Privilege blocks MUST be forecast for during the designated forecasting period.
-If a senior does not forecast for a Senior Study Privilege block, then they waive their opportunity to do so.
+With written parental permission, seniors may opt to have one semester designated as a Senior Study Privilege.
+Students MUST forecast for Senior Study Privilege blocks during the designated forecasting period.
+If a senior does not forecast for a Senior Study Privilege block during the designated forecasting period, then they waive their opportunity to do so.
 Senior Study Privilege blocks will not be added after the forecasting period, no exceptions.
-If a senior chooses to remain in the building during her Senior Study Privilege block, she must study in the library, cafeteria, or student commons.
-The privilege may be forfeit if a student is in a non-designated area of the building, or if she has attendance, academic, or conduct infractions.
+If a senior chooses to remain in the building during their Senior Study Privilege block, they must study in the library, cafeteria, or student commons.
+The privilege may be forfeit if a student is in a non-designated area of the building, or if they have attendance, academic, or conduct infractions.